500 Series Shinkansen: 16-car W sets

 First announced by JR-West in September 1994, the first set was delivered for testing in 1995, entering passenger service in March 1997.
 The entire fleet of nine sets was delivered by 1998.
 It was the first Shinkansen train in Japan to operate at a maximum speed of 300 km/h in regular passenger service.
 Besides the premium Nozomi services, 16-car trains were also used on Hikari Rail Star services during the busy holiday periods.

 With the steady increase in the number of N700 Series Shinkansen since 2007, the 500 series were gradually retired from the Nozomi services.
 The last 500 series Nozomi run took place on 28 February 2010.

 Formation

 Cars 8 to 10 were "Green" (first class) cars.
 Cars 5 and 13 each had one "T"-style current collector.

 Interior

 8-car V sets (500-7000 series)

-Eight of the original nine 500 series sets were modified and shortened to eight cars between 2008 and 2010, and were cascaded to Sanyo Shinkansen Kodama workings, replacing the earlier 0 series sets.
+Eight of the original nine 500 series sets were modified and shortened to eight cars between 2008 and 2010, and were cascaded to Sanyo Shinkansen Kodama workings, replacing the earlier 0 series sets (V2 to V9).
 The first reformed eight-car set was unveiled to the press on 28 March 2008, and the trains entered service on twelve daily Kodama runs from 1 December 2008.

 The maximum operating speed of these trains has been reduced to 285 km/h.

 Formation

-As of 27 March 2023, the fleet consists of eight eight-car sets (V2 to V9) formed as follows, with car 1 at the Hakata end.
+As of 27 March 2023, the fleet consists of six eight-car sets (V2–V4, V7–V9) formed as follows, with car 1 at the Hakata end.

 Cars 2 and 7 each have one single-arm pantograph.